 With its free version, you can give it a try at no cost with a download limit of 10GB.
 Not a huge amount and with a great array of features, you'll soon be looking to dive into its paid for version.
 However, Windscribe once again offers flexibility for its users to give it a whirl and see for themselves why this software can be so good.

 When you make the leap from free to its paid for service, Windscribe allows you a ton of options here, too.
 Get a monthly or annual plan, or even build your own.

 With a public audit, VyprVPN is perhaps one of the few VPN services that offers proof of its no-logging policy, which is reassuring for users who want only the best in terms of security.
 To coincide with this, VyprVPN has a number of fantastic features, including its very own protocols like Chameleon across a number of clients including iOS.
 You can also get WireGuard across all devices now.

 Of course, based in Switzerland, it also owns and runs its own servers, which is another win for privacy, with over 700 servers in more than 70 countries.

-Not only that, but there are plenty of useful options including auto-connect, automatically connecting to untrustworthy, public Wi-Fi networks.
-There is also a kill-switch and enhanced security via the service’s proprietary Chameleon protocol and its own DNS.
-VyprVPN has a free trial too so you can try it out and see what you think before you commit.
+Also in its holster is a kill-switch and its own DNS.
+VyprVPN has a free trial, too, so you can try it out and see what you think before you commit.